 - Avoid blood transfusions as much as possible, particularly in developing countries.
 Travelers should receive a blood transfusion only in life-or-death situations.

 - If a blood transfusion is required, travelers should make every effort to ensure that the blood has been screened for transmissible diseases, including HIV.
-Although this is difficult to do at the point of service, travelers who plan ahead and locate medical services before traveling will increase their chances of obtaining higher-quality care abroad.
+Although this is difficult to do at the point of service, travelers who plan ahead, especially those with medical conditions that might require transfusions, and locate medical services before traveling will increase their chances of obtaining higher-quality care abroad.

 All travelers should consider being immunized against hepatitis B virus before travel, especially those who travel frequently to developing countries, those whose itinerary indicates spending a prolonged period in developing countries, and those whose activities (such as adventure travel) put them at higher risk for serious injury.